Diplomatic history of World War II: North Africa

 Preparing for a landing in North Africa in late 1942, the US looked for a top French ally.
 It turned to Henri Giraud shortly before the landing on 8 November 1942, but he had little local support.
-By hapstance the Vichy leader Admiral François Darlan was captured and supported the Americans.
+By happenstance the Vichy leader Admiral François Darlan was captured and supported the Americans.
 The Allies, with General Dwight D. Eisenhower in charge, signed a deal with Admiral Darlan on 22 November 1942 in which the Allies recognized Darlan as high commissioner for North Africa and West Africa.
 The Allied world was stunned at giving a high command to man who days before had been collaborating with the Nazis; Roosevelt and Churchill supported Eisenhower, for he was following a plan that had been worked out in London and had been approved by Roosevelt and Churchill.
 Darlan was assassinated on 24 December 1942, so Washington turned again towards Giraud, who was made High Commissioner of French North and West Africa.
 Giraud failed to build a political base and was displaced by the last man with any standing, de Gaulle.

 Free France

 Free France was the insurgent French government based in London and the overseas French colonies and led by charismatic general Charles de Gaulle.
-De Gaulle had been a Secretary of state in the last consistutional government in the French Third Republic.
+De Gaulle had been a Secretary of state in the last constitutional government in the French Third Republic.
 From London on 18 June 1940 he gave an impassioned radio address exhorting the patriotic French people to resist Nazi Germany He organized the Free French Forces from soldiers that had escaped with the British at Dunkirk.
 With British military support the Free French gradually gained control of all French colonies except Indochina, which the Japanese controlled.
 The US, Britain and Canada wanted Vichy to keep nominal control of the small islands of St. Pierre and Miquelon for reasons of prestige, but de Gaulle seized them anyway in late 1941.

 When the British and Americans landed in France in June 1944 de Gaulle headed a government in exile based in London, but he continued to create diplomatic problems for the US and Britain.
 He refused to allow French soldiers to land on D-Day, and insisted that France be treated as a great power by the other Allies, and that he himself was the only representative of France.
 Churchill, caught between the US and de Gaulle, tried to find a compromise.
 The US and Britain allowed de Gaulle the honor of being the first to march into Paris at the head of his army after the Germans had fled.